bvasilop/js-algorithms-and-data-structures-masterclass/Hash-Tables/Hash-Functions.md

     if (currentBucket) {
       for (let i = 0; i < currentBucket.length; i++) {
         if (currentBucket[i][0] === key) {
-          // grab the first array then grab 0 index in the array (grapes) then next iteration grap apples and check against the key return currentBucket[i][1]; // [1] because we want to return the val 10000 // => 10000 }
+          // grab the first array then grab 0 index in the array (grapes) then next iteration grape apples and check against the key return currentBucket[i][1]; // [1] because we want to return the val 10000 // => 10000 }
       }